If you’re considering introducing nursing associates, effective workforce planning can help you:

 The HEE Star is a directory of offers, products, and resources available through Health Education England to support those providing healthcare services in addressing workforce challenges.

-NHS Employers has a web section on workforce planning.
+NHS Employers has a section on its website around workforce planning.

 This resource helps providers of NHS-commissioned services, boards and executive directors to support their secondary care professionals to deploy nursing associates as part of their clinical teams.

 It describes the principles for safe staffing including organisational, managerial and clinical setting factors alongside governance, leadership and reporting to ensure that nursing associates are safely and effectively deployed into the workforce.